NatashaMundada/NatashaMundada/README.md

 **Hello, I'm Natasha Mundada.**

-I'm passionate about low-level programming, compiler design, and operating system concepts.
-I believe compilers will get smarter with the increasing demand and high computational requirements of Artificial Intelligence, Machine Learning, etc. And I would love to contribute to making a significant difference and taking compiler and operating systems to the next level. 🤓
+I'm passionate about low-level programming, compiler design, CPUs and operating system concepts.
+I believe embedded systems like CPUs, OS, etc. will get smarter with the increasing demand and high computational requirements of Artificial Intelligence, Machine Learning, etc. And I would love to contribute to making a significant difference and taking machine-level programming to the next level. 🤓

-Recently, I've started learning the LLVM compiler and its architecture.
-And as a part of this process, I'll write short articles explaining LLVM in my own words.

 I've started writing blogs about things I'm learning to help me understand the concepts better and share the knowledge.
 Medium Link:- https://medium.com/@natasha_mundada